Frogs

 Blue Poison Dart Frog

-The Blue Poison Dart Frog, a tiny and vibrant amphibian, showcases its striking coloration and toxic skin secretions, highlighting its crucial role in rainforest ecosystems.
+The Blue Poison Dart Frog, a tiny amphibian, showcases its coloration and toxic skin secretions, highlighting its role in rainforest ecosystems.

 Common Water Frog

-The Common Water Frog, a widespread aquatic amphibian, adapts to various water bodies, croaking males signal breeding, and it plays a vital role in freshwater ecosystems.
+The Common Water Frog, a widespread aquatic amphibian, adapts to various water bodies, croaking males signal breeding, & it plays a role in freshwater ecosystems.

 Dumpy Tree Frog